mountaincharlie/project-one-rock-climbing/README.md

 Done:
 * Added aria-labels to the footer social media links (read about on: <a href = "https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8.html">Using aria-label for link purpose</a>)
-* Added the alt attribute to the img element for social media icons
+* Added the alt attribute to the img element for social media icons for better accessibility for screen readers and so that some text will be displayed if the image fails to load for some reason.
 * Changed homepage navigation buttons into anchor element links after researching which would be best from an accessability point of view.
 The <a href = "https://www.youtube.com/watch?v=OmoCfODeBTA">Stop Using Buttons as Links</a> Youtube video by Steve Griffith explains how the button and anchor elements can be styled to look identical and work the same with other languages such as JavaScript, but there is actually more inbuilt accessability with anchor elements, if you are using it for the purpose of linking to another part of the page or openeing a new page, such as opening in new tabs/incognito tabs/windows.
 * Added the main element around the main content of each page (except for the homepage whose main content is the nav element which cannot be placed inside the main element) for better screen reader accessability.
 * Used the <a href = "https://www.w3.org/WAI/PF/HTML/wiki/RoleAttribute">RoleAttribute</a> W3 webpage to learn about the role attribute and some of the values it can have for elements which don't have specific semantic value.
 So in order to increase the accessability of my website I added: